 Clay forms are hand built or thrown on the wheel and all images are painted by hand.
 Work is then fired in a gas reduction kiln to 2350 degrees.
 Other materials used include hand-dyed cotton, hemp rope and reclaimed wood.

-Alongside the ceramic collection, ‘The Eye, The Sun, The Moon and The Stars’, is a capsule collection of silver and 18K Gold jewelry.
-Eyes & stars radiate with painted and engraved lines.
-Crescent moons and stars sparkle with white glaze or translucent white and opaque rosecut diamonds- earthy tones of brown, yellow or grey.
-Turquoise reflects ‘The ocean in the sky’.
+Alongside the ceramics is a small collection of sterling silver and 18K gold jewelry- ‘The Eye, The Sun, The Moon and The Stars’.
+Eyes & stars radiate with engraved lines.
+Crescent moons and stars sparkle with white or earth-toned rosecut diamonds and tiny turquoise cabochons reflecting ‘the ocean in the sky’.

 A First Nations artist once said to me ‘Everything we need to know is in the sky’ and sometimes when you look at the sky it can cut straight down to the bone.
 It is this moment, in the midst of it all, that I try to convey.
 My hope is that my work serves both as objects of contemplation and as a source of encouragement, inspiring reverence.
 However... a little irreverence can go a long way- and don’t forget the rock n’ roll!